Which level of the Liberal Arts curriculum is right for my child?

 St. Raphael School exists to meet a need in the Orthodox Christian homeschooling community by providing resources (courses and curriculum) which are informed by Orthodox theology, spirituality, and practices.
-The biggest demands seem to be in history, humanities, languages, catechism and music.
+The biggest demands seem to be in history, humanities, languages, catechism, and music.
 While it is possible that eventually we would offer a "full curriculum," our focus will be to provide content in these areas which require treatment from an Orthodox standpoint.
-It is unlikely that we will design our own Algebra or Physics course as these subject can be easily obtained from other providers and do not require the same kind of special treatment.
+It is unlikely that we will design our own algebra or physics courses as these subjects can be easily obtained from other providers and do not require the same kind of special treatment.

 We are working to offer specific recommendations on courses and content which we do not offer.
 If you need such recommendations, please ask.